The Essence of the Bhagavad Gita by Swami Kriyananda

 God is ever near.
 What seems to hold Him at a distance is only our indifference.
 If we will do the work necessary for calming our thoughts and feelings (above all), we will find Him there, waiting for us.
 People who wail over His continued silence, and His seeming heedlessness of them in their suffering, need only the apply principles that they already know from daily life.

-How is it that people think God owes it to them to answer their brief, restless, and usually shallow prayers?
-Anguished prayers?
-Sometimes — but the anguish passes, and they soon forget Him again as they go off chasing after some new will-o’-the-wisp.
+God does not owe it to us to answer our brief, restless, and usually shallow prayers.
+Sometimes they are anguished prayers, but the anguish passes, and we soon forget Him again as we go off chasing after some new will-o’-the-wisp.
 God sees all this, and says, “I will wait.”
 He wants to be sure of our love, for He has been seeking it, with hardly ever a glance in His direction from man, for millennia!